 Jyske Realkredit to open new fixed rate bonds

-Jyske Realkredit will issue three new covered bonds (særligt dækkede obligationer) from Capital Centre E. The bonds will be DKK-denominated fixed-rate callable bonds of the following type:
+Jyske Realkredit will issue one new covered bonds (særligt dækkede obligationer) from Capital Centre E. The bond will be DKK-denominated fixed-rate callable bond of the following type:

-The bonds will be registered with VP SECURITIES A/S and Jyske Realkredit will apply for admission to trading of the bonds on NASDAQ Copenhagen A/S.
+The bond will be registered with VP SECURITIES A/S and Jyske Realkredit will apply for admission to trading of the bonds on NASDAQ Copenhagen A/S.

 The final terms will be published in a separate stock exchange announcement.